-- (67a) Since the objectives of this Directive to promote reductions of greenhouse gas emissions in a cost-effective and economically efficient way in a manner commensurate with this economy-wide net greenhouse gas emissions reduction target for 2030 through an extended and amended Union wide market based mechanism cannot be sufficiently achieved by the Member States but can rather, by reason of its scale and effects, be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
-In accordance with the principle of proportionality as set out in that Article, this Directive does not go beyond what is necessary in order to achieve those objectives. - (68) Directive 2003/87/EC and Decision (EU) 2015/1814 should therefore be amended accordingly,
+- (107) Since the objectives of this Directive, namely to promote reductions of greenhouse gas emissions in a cost-effective and economically efficient way in a manner commensurate with the economy-wide net greenhouse gas emission reduction target for 2030 through an extended and amended Union wide market-based mechanism, cannot be sufficiently achieved by the Member States but can rather, by reason of its scale and effects, be better achieved at Union level, the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
+In accordance with the principle of proportionality as set out in that Article, this Directive does not go beyond what is necessary in order to achieve those objectives. - (108) Directive 2003/87/EC and Decision (EU) 2015/1814 should therefore be amended accordingly,